Greek underworld: Isles of the Blessed

+By Hesiod's time, the Elysium would also be known as the Fortunate Isles or the Isles of the Blessed.
+The isles, which were sometimes treated as a geographical location on Earth, would become known as a place of reward in the underworld for those who were judged exceptionally pure.

 Tartarus

 In some Greek sources Tartarus is another name for the underworld (serving as a metonym for Hades), while in others it is a completely distinct realm separate from the underworld.
 Hesiod most famously describes Tartarus as being as far beneath the underworld as the earth is beneath the sky.
 Like Hades, it too is so dark that the "night is poured around it in three rows like a collar round the neck, while above it grows the roots of the earth and of the unharvested sea."
 The most famous inhabitants of Tartarus are the Titans; Zeus cast the Titans along with his father Cronus into Tartarus after defeating them.
 Homer wrote that Cronus then became the king of Tartarus.
 According to Plato's Gorgias (c.
 400 BC), souls are judged after death and Tartarus is where the wicked received divine punishment.
 Tartarus is also considered to be a primordial force or deity alongside entities such as the Earth, Night, and Time.